the-alchemist88/Cpp_helper_codes/copy_elision(URVO_NRVO).md

 ```
 However for this class above; moving and copying will differ because of string element.
 Move ctor will change the pointers inside of string object but copy ctor will do deep copy.

-2) Nevertheless copy elision is the most favourable among three in terms of efficiency, because it doesn't construct any object.
+2) Nevertheless copy elision is the most favourable among three in terms of efficiency, because it avoids creating intermediate objects and constructs the result directly in the destination.
 It uses the same object - zero cost.

-In conclusion, temporary objects should be encouraged to be used whenever they meet the requirements instead of named objects because they make copy elision possible(in arguments
+In conclusion, temporary objects should be encouraged to be used whenever they meet the requirements instead of named objects because they make copy elision possible(as arguments
 of functions and return expressions).
 This is a considerable efficiency advantage.